TuanNguyen1010/github_jobs_react/README.md

 ## Features
 - User can browse through jobs on the home page
-- User can enter search
+- User can enter search keywords
-- User can visit the Favourites page
+- User can enter search location
-- User can view all the liked images
+- User can click on apply link
-- User can delete an image from favourites list
+- User can can click show more details
+-

 ## Technologies Used
 - Javascript